davidmeyer/davidmeyer.github.io/qc.md

 <li><a href="./spiral_of_theodorus.pdf" target="_blank"
     rel="noopener noreferrer">
-A Bit About The Spiral of Theodorus
+A bit about the spiral of Theodorus
 </a>
 <br>